benfrankel/bevy_jam_template/README.md

 ## Run your game

-Use the following commands to run your game:
+Use any of the following commands to run your game:

 ```shell
 bevy run